Adblue failure, what next?

 -

-If the DPF light comes on, the car cannot cope with regeneration and requires help (diagnosis).
+if the DPF warning light comes on, the car is not coping with regeneration and requires assistance (diagnosis).

 -

-cause the oil level to rise (oil flows into the oil pan),
+cause an increase in oil level (diesel drains into the oil pan),

 -